 Learning Platform: LEGO® Mindstorms® and Tetrix® robotics, and Mathobotix™ Project Based Integrated Educational Robotics Curriculum for Middle and High School level.
 Back to top

 The objective of the Study Skills course is to supplement instruction and provide services that support students in developing the skills necessary for their effective performance in the academic environment.
-Students will study the techniques of listening, note-taking, reading comprehension, techniques of time management and organization, standardized and non-standard test preparation, and memorization.
-Students will also be introduced to research and library literacy skills using various types of formats, e.g. databases, Internet, magazines, newspapers, books, etc. Students will engage in practice exercises and activities common to middle and high school cognition.
+Students will study the techniques of listening, note-taking, reading comprehension, time management and organization, test preparation, keyboarding, mind-mapping, and memorization.
+Students will also be introduced to research and library literacy skills using various types of formats, e.g. databases, internet, magazines, newspapers, books, etc. and in the process will learn how to develop a thesis statement, write a strong paper, and cite correctly using the MLA writing style.
+Students will engage in practice exercises for keyboarding and other activities to help middle and high school cognition.
 Back to top

 Super Science Sampler